 The United Nations Office on Drugs and Crime estimates that 870 metric tons of opium was produced in Myanmar in 2013.
 The amount produced is 26 percent higher than the 2012 production levels.

 Myanmar is the world’s second largest producer of opium after Afghanistan, which produced 5,500 metric tons of opium in 2013.

 Heroin trafficking and opium has been increasing in East and Southeast Asia, according to the UNODC.
-In 2010, security forces seized 6.5 metric tons of heroin in the region.
+In 2010, criminal justice agencies seized 6.5 metric tons of heroin in the region.
 In 2012, over 9 metric tons were seized.
 Opium seizures also increased, with 2 metric tons seized in 2010, compared to 2.7 metric tons in 2012.